Meet the Team

 Born and raised in St. Louis, Allison Frieze is excited to start work back in her hometown with the WashU Hillel team.
 She just recently graduated from Missouri State University with her Masters in Global Studies with a focus in National Security.
 During her time in school, Allison studied abroad in Spain as well as participated in a Birthright Israel trip.
 Her passion for both exploring the international world, including Israel, has led her to her new position as an IACT Coordinator for WashU Hillel.
 She is excited to share her love for Israel with the students at WashU and help them experience everything this amazing country has to offer!
 When Allison isn’t traveling to Israel, she is either eating an enormous amount of French fries, hiking with her dog, Rory, or cheering on her favorite hockey team (Let's Go Blues!)

-Cheryl has worked for Combined Jewish Philanthropies since 1988.
-In her current senior strategic position, Cheryl is responsible for driving results for IACT locally and nationally.
-Over the course of her career, Cheryl created several national and area initiatives including Ikkarim, a pioneer program of adult learning for parents of young children, the Camping Initiative, the Follow Me to Israel Institute and CJP’s comprehensive Birthright Israel Initiative, including post-trip follow up efforts.
+Cheryl joined Hillel International in the summer of 2020.
+Prior to assuming her current position, Cheryl worked for Combined Jewish Philanthropies of Boston and served in senior strategic positions.
+Over the course of her career with CJP which started in 1988, Cheryl created several national and area initiatives including Ikkarim, a pioneer program of adult learning for parents of young children, the Camping Initiative, the Follow Me to Israel Institute and IACT, the comprehensive Birthright Israel initiative to leverage the community's investment in Birthright.
 She designed, launched, and directed, a comprehensive and integrated Israel Advocacy strategy for campuses and an Israel infusion model for congregations.
-She supervises senior Israel staff in Boston and in Haifa, as well as senior Jewish education staff and program.

-Established in 2001, Upstart Ideas has been instrumental in helping Israel-oriented and Jewish organizations establish, grow, and maintain their connection to Israel.
-From the outset of IACT's creation, Upstart has taken a leading role in its development and implementation.
+Established in 2001 by Michael Eglash and Eric Esses, Upstart Ideas has been instrumental in helping Israel-oriented and Jewish organizations establish, grow, and maintain their connection to Israel.
+From the outset of IACT's creation, Upstart has taken a leading role in its development, direction, expansion and execution.

-Upstart is very proud to be a part of the IACT initiative and of the important work CJP does in the Jewish world.
+Upstart is very proud to be a part of the IACT initiative and of the important work Hillel does on and off campus to strengthen Jewish life.